-“Apparently, when he pierced my flesh, I let out a gasp.
+“When a rebel pierced my flesh, I let out a gasp.
 He was about to push the bayonet all the way through me when his commander stopped him.
 Based on my size, he guessed who I was and thought it essential to keep me alive.
 So, I became their prisoner.
 It took them three days to get me to their base camp.
 A trip that should have taken them half that.
 I guess I was quite a load to carry.”

 Esperanza caught herself still touching Pierre’s back long after she’d identified the wound and quickly dropped her hand to her side.

 “They never got the bullet out of me, but I healed anyway.
 In my convalescence, I got to know the rebels.
 Their base camp was also their home.
 Not their real home, the government seized that property, but a temporary one.
 Their families were with them.
 They had nowhere else to go.
 While the men went out looking for supplies, the women stayed back preparing meals and tending to the children.